domidt/CDA/README.md

 ### Instruction page
 Instructions are inspired by [Palan et al. (2020)](#Palan2020) and [Merl et al. (2023)](#Merl2023).
 The corresponding files that are loaded in ``Instructions.html`` and include most of the text is placed at ``_templates/instructions*.html``.
-I focus on markets with a single asset and private information provision such that information consists of accurate information about the amount of coins of specific coin values in a jar.
+In the instructions, I focus on markets with a single asset and private information provision such that information consists of accurate information about the amount of coins of specific coin values in a jar.

 One information is gathered at the end of the instruction page, which is the number of actual participants.
-By clicking the 'I read and understand the instructions' button, participants are sent to the waiting page but they are also set to be participating.
+By clicking the *'I read and understand the instructions'* button, participants are sent to the waiting page but they are also set to be actively participating.
-This allows to start a session with a much higher number of participant links in otree, although just a fraction is actually participating.
+This allows classroom instructors to start a session with a much higher number of participant links in otree, although just a fraction is actually participating.
 Given that some student come late to classes, this can be an advantage.

 ### Wait-to-start page
-As all participants arrive in the *waiting page*, i.e., when the experimenter *'advances'* non-participating users to the waiting page, some material variables are initialised.
+As all participants arrive in the *waiting page*, i.e., when the experimenter *'advances'* non-participating users to the waiting page, some substantial variables are initialised.
-First, I retrieve from the *config* variable, that is specified before the start of a session, whether participants roles are fixed or can change in each round.
+First, I retrieve from the *config* variables, which are specified when a nes session is created, whether participants roles are fixed or can change in each round.
 All participates can either be inactive observers or traders with distinguishable private information.
+There are multiple further substantial variables defined in the wait-to-start page:

 #### Initialise group
-Within the function **initiate_group()**, participants are counted (**count_participants()**), the asset value is defined (**define_asset_value()**), the role structure (**define_role_structure()**) and role information (**define_role_information_structure()**) is defined in information apps as well as roles assigned (**assign_types()**) in round 1 or when roles are randomly assigned each round.
+Within the function **initiate_group()**, participants are counted (**count_participants()**) and the asset value is defined (**define_asset_value()**).
+Within apps with private information, the role structure (**define_role_structure()**) and role information (**define_role_information_structure()**) is defined.
+Participants' roles are also assigned (**assign_types()**) in round 1 or when roles are randomly assigned each round.
 Changes of the role or information structure, i.e. number of participants of a particular role, the information content, overlaps, etc. are set in these functions.

 #### Initialise participants
-Within the function **set_player_info()**, I distribute information according to the information structure in function **assign_role_attr()**.
+Within the function **set_player_info()**, I distribute information according to the information structure in function **assign_role_attr()** and distribute participant characteristics.
+Respectively in apps without information distribution, the function **set_player()** distributes participant characteristics only, i.e., whether they are active traders or inactive observers.
 Within the function **initiate_player()**, I distribute initial endowments.

 ### End-of-trial-rounds page